Godvergeten

 Godvergeten (Dutch for Godforsaken) is a Belgian four-part documentary series that explores decades of sexual abuse by Catholic priests and clergy in Flanders, told through the testimonies of survivors and their families.
 The series, directed by Ingrid Schildermans and Ibbe Daniëls and produced by De Mensen, premiered in September 2023 on VRT Canvas.
+The main expert featured in the series is priest Rik Devillé, founder of Mensenrechten in de Kerk.

 Overview

 The series presents the experiences of approximately twenty Belgian men and women who were abused by priests or members of the clergy during their childhood.
 Survivors speak of prolonged mental and physical abuse, the shame and silence that followed, and the institutional cover-ups that followed.
 The first two episodes focus on personal trauma and family responses, while subsequent episodes examine the judicial response to abuse—especially "Operatie Kelk" (Operation Chalice)—and the prolonged struggle for justice.